-I cried “uncle!”
-I couldn’t keep up with the Joneses (Halloween style).
+I cried, “uncle!”
+I couldn’t keep up with the Joneses (Halloween-style).
 We stayed with the standard full-sized.
 A couple of other families came on the full-sized train, too.
-We’re weren’t the cool house anymore.
+We weren’t the fantastic house anymore.

 Come to think of it, not sure we were, ever.

-So, if you can afford it, I’d urge you to go big on candy too.
+So, if you can afford it, I’d also urge you to go big on candy.
 Be a giver.
 It’s fun!
 Make someone’s day.
 It’s not a lot of money to bring some joy to kids.

 Hopefully, that kid dressed as Drake from Fortnight isn’t thinking as he walks away from your house, “Hershey’s?
 Are you kidding me?”